 The last thing you want to see in your yard is a cucumber beetle.

 No, really, I’m not kidding.
-If you are starting to see these little beetles scattered around your garden, that is a major problem.
-The larvae have a tendency to gnaw on the roots of your plants, and the adults chew on the foliage.
+If you are starting to see these little cucumber beetles scattered around your garden, that is a major problem.
+The cucumber beetle larvae feed on the roots of your plants, and the adult beetles chew on the foliage.
 Even worse, they spread plant disease.

 So what can you do to eliminate the spread of cucumber beetles?
 I’ll tell you how to get rid of cucumber beetles.
 I’ll also help you learn everything you need to know about the myriad of beetles that are called cucumber beetle, and how to prevent them from becoming a permanent problem.